bnchrch/writing/content/Feminist-Culture/index.md

 I'm hyper privileged.
 In many ways.
 But let's talk about a subset of it.
 My work environment for the last few years.

 I naturally seek out flexibility.
 It's one of my core values.
-And as a result I've found my self ^^dropped neatly^^ into the realm of remote tech work.
+And as a result I've found my self dropped contently into the realm of remote tech work.
 Don't worry this isn't a "remote is the future" post, I'll save that for another soap box.
 But it is about the companies that have taken remote to heart and the cultural mind set it impresses.
 It's about respecting and embracing the diversity of people, of work styles, of location.
 It's about knowing that being personally well creates well working products and teams.
-It's about prioritizing learning and leadership over misguided middle management.^^
+It's about prioritizing learning and leadership over misguided middle management.

 [Metalab's "Don't hire assholes" comes to mind.](https://hazelhq.com/blog/metalab-founder-no-asshole-policy/)